Pearl Production

 Cultured Pearls and Beads Direct from Wholesaler

-What’s even more interesting is that jewelry can be created from about half of that amount, which is about 800 metric tons, according to various sources in 2006.
+What’s even more interesting is that people create jewelry from about half of that amount.
+It is about 800 metric tons, according to various sources in 2006.
 Now that’s a lot of pearls!

 Prior to modern pearl harvesting techniques, the levels of pearls were relatively low.
 When people think of pearl-bearing mussels and oysters, they would naturally think that there’s a single pearl inside.
-Actually, there’s more than one pearl per mollusk and with modern technology, mollusks can produce anywhere between 24 and 32 pearls each!
+Actually, there’s more than one pearl per mollusk.
+With modern technology, mollusks can produce anywhere between 24 and 32 pearls each!

 With this modern technology, pearl farmers can now control the color, shape, and size of their pearls!
-That’s pretty cool that, with modern technology, pearls can be customized while still growing in the mollusk!
+That’s pretty cool.
+With modern technology, people customize pearls while still growing in the mollusk!
 This amazing pearl production process is achieved by implanting tissue pieces (when a foreign object enters the mollusk, it forms layers around it, thus producing a pearl) in the mollusk.
 Earlier technology had farmers implanting 25 tissue pieces but now, only 12-16 tissue pieces need to be implanted.
-Next time you put on your pearl necklace, think about the hard work and the process that went in to producing that necklace.
+Next time you put on your pearl necklace, think about the hard work.
+As well as the process that went in to producing that necklace, it is amazing.
 Pearl production has truly come a long way!

 From one Type of the Mussel to Another

-With pearl jewelry, especially jewelry made from freshwater pearls, you want the best value and the best quality for your money.
+With pearl jewelry, you want the best value and the best quality for your money.
 Obviously, no one wants poor quality pearls.
 Over ten years ago, pearl farmers have switched from working with the cockscomb mussel (cristaria plicata) to the triangle mussel (hyriopsis cumingi) for better freshwater pearl quality.
 The use of the triangle mussel is well known by Chinese farmers today.
 Now when you buy freshwater pearl jewelry, you know that you’re getting a better quality of pearls for a good price!

 Pond Butterfly Mussel